odea-project/qAlgorithms/report/discussion_tests.md

 require more than 15 digits of precision, as the required accuracy increases this could start affecting analysis results.
 The maximum mass precision should be reported in the output file.
+Conversion tools which depend on file transfer and user parameters are additionally a potential source of user error.
+These cannot be detected when using the vendor supplied instrument software for visual inspection of the mass spectra.

 # Performance criteria - Centroiding:
-It should be noted that not all approaches to mass spectrometric data processing utilise centroiding of the raw spectra. @todo MCR approach To differentiate between the data at different steps of processing, a group of m/z value, retention time and intensity before any processing has taken place is referred to as "signal point".
+It should be noted that not all approaches to mass spectrometric data processing necesarily utilise centroiding of the raw spectra. @todo MCR approach To differentiate between the data at different steps of processing, a group of m/z value, retention time and intensity before any processing has taken place is referred to as "signal point".